Skip to main content

 Honest Status on Every Fleet Charging Program in Our Footprint

 Most contractors lead with “claim your rebate” framing.
-The reality in mid-2026 is more honest than that — PG&E's EV Fleet program is on a waitlist, SVP's commercial fleet rebate is closed until July, and the federal 30C operational deadline lands June 30.
+The reality in mid-2026 is more honest than that: PG&E's EV Fleet program is at maximum enrollment with the waitlist closed, and SVP's commercial fleet rebate is between funding cycles.
 Here's what's actually open, what just closed, and what your project plan should assume.

-PG&E's EV Fleet program is approaching maximum enrollment.
-Applications for the waitlist will be accepted until June 30, 2026; PG&E will contact applicants if a spot becomes available.
+PG&E's EV Fleet program is fully subscribed; the waitlist stopped accepting applications June 30, 2026, and the program is not accepting new applications.
 Participants commit to a 5-year vehicle and charging plan, a 10-year operating commitment, and 5 years of EV usage data reporting.
 PG&E builds the make-ready up to the meter; our team handles every component on the customer side.

-SVP Commercial ZEV FleetClosed — reopens for review Jul 1, 2026
+SVP Commercial ZEV FleetClosed; Jul 1, 2026 check-back passed

 Closed since Dec 22, 2025

 Silicon Valley Power's Commercial Zero-Emission Vehicle Fleet Rebate stopped accepting new applications December 22, 2025.
 SVP territory is Santa Clara only.
-Check back July 1, 2026 for next-cycle terms.
-Closed program — listed here so Santa Clara fleet operators know not to plan around it for mid-2026 deployments.
+The July 1, 2026 check-back date has passed with no relaunch announced, so we verify current status at estimate.
+Closed program, listed here so Santa Clara fleet operators know not to plan around it for mid-2026 deployments.

 Key Dates